OCA/server-tools/language_path_mixin/README.rst

 Configuration
 =============

-After installation of the module, you can import the mixin class that it provides and have any model inherit from it in your python class definition.
+With a dependency on this module, you can have any model inherit from the mixin model in your python class definition.
 You can then assign your class a *_language_path* member to indicate where to find the language into which its reports are to be translated.
 See the following code example:

 .. code::